mohamed737/Hosting-a-Full-Stack-Application/README.md

 #  diagram showing the overview of the pipeline.

+in the root folder `deploying-process-pipeline.png` show graphically the deployment process

 the database is created with aws service called ---> rds the port host database name and password is passed to the backend in ---> circleci